Brother of Mine: Reviews

 It may be possible to skate lightly over the narration of the events with all their plausibility but the book will only yield its true worth to the reader who has acquired or been taught the real art and skill of reading.
 There is the danger that less mature readers will be too daunted by the book's structure to give it the close reading it so richly deserves.
 The theme may be adolescent but its presentation invites comparison with novels that have made their way into the accepted canons of distinction.

 Books For Keeps: Robert Swindells wrote: "I'm a Stephen King fan and Chris Westwood comes as close to matching the Master as any writer I know."
 Now I had to read Stephen King when students of mine, usually those reluctant to read, chose to write their GCSE Open Studies on horror books - I didn't particularly enjoy the experience.

 Chris Westwood I read willingly, but admit that his most recent novel, Brother of Mine, to do with the horror that can build up in a real relationship rather than with haunting, murder or possession, is for me by far his best book.
 Readers of 12+ won't all agree with me and will find the suspense and horror of Calling All Monsters, A Light In The Black and Personal Effects chilling and compulsive.
-The writing is powerful and the plots original and well-sustained as the books rush to sometimes shocking endings - as in Calling All Monsters.
+The writing is powerful and the plots are original and well-sustained as the books rush to sometimes shocking endings - as in Calling All Monsters.

-For me Brother of Mine really demonstrates how much Chris Westwood has developed as a writer as he explores the relationship of twin brothers, trapped by their similarity and by their differences into a hatred of each other.
-When Tony meets Nick's girlfriend and allows her to believe he's his brother, the hatred grows and Nick looks for revenge.
-Alternate chapters tell the story from both points of view and at times, like Alex and Vicky, I found it hard not to confuse the two.
+For me, Brother of Mine really demonstrates how much Chris Westwood has developed as a writer as he explores the relationship of twin brothers, trapped by their similarity and by their differences into a hatred of each other.
+When Tony meets Nick's girlfriend and allows her to believe he's his brother, the hatred grows, and Nick looks for revenge.
+Alternate chapters tell the story from both points of view, and at times, like Alex and Vicky, I found it hard not to confuse the two.
 This is a well-shaped novel, shockingly realistic and very disturbing; its high quality offers promise of even better to come.